Be An Investor

 Do you need financial advice?

-This week, I want to make an important but relatively overlooked point about investing.
+I want to make an important and regularly overlooked point about investing.
+In anything…

 Imagine you open the newspaper, and there’s an ad for a mutual fund.
 The ad says that investment has returned 10% a year for 10 years.